jlandgr/autolattice/README.md

 pip install git+https://github.com/jlandgr/autolattice.git
 ```

+Please be aware that the code runs only on the CPU, as Jax does not support computing non-Hermitian eigenspectra on a GPU.

 ## Cite us

 Are you using AutoLattice in your project or research, or do some related research?
 Then, please cite us!